UNESCO sites 4 days

 Qaqortoq is the largest town in South Greenland with about 3,300 inhabitants.
 It is the main centre of education in South Greenland with an upper secondary school, a business school, a vocational school adults and a school for tourism management and guide training.
 Furthermore, the town has several fair-sized companies such as Great Greenland, with its tannery and sewing facilities for creating beautiful sealskin clothes.
 The town is well known for the project “Stone and Man”, which consists of more than 30 sculptures that are carved into the granite bedrock by various artists.
 This permanent exhibition makes a stroll around the city a very special experience.
 Finally, Greenland’s oldest fountain is situated at the town square next to the harbour.
 Here you can sit and watch the hunters and fishermen selling the catch of the day at the nearby fish market.

 From Qaqortoq a visit to the famous Hvalsey Church is included.
-On a verdant meadow, gently sloping to the south, roughly half an hour by boat from Qaqortoq, lie the ruins of the former Viking church of Hvalsey and a Norse farm.
-The church ruins with their high, thick stone walls are the best-preserved structure from the Norse era in Greenland.
-The walls are up to 6 metres high and 1.5 metres thick.
+Hvalsey Church ruin is located on a lush green meadow, only 30 minutes by boat from Qaqortoq.
+It is one of the most well-preserved medieval ruins in South Greenland, with thick walls up to 6 m high.
 On the tour, you will have plenty of time to walk around the historic site and explore the ruins and the peaceful countryside before returning to Qaqortoq.

 Boat transfer from Qaqortoq to Itilleq, followed by a 4 km hike along the “King’s Road” (named after the Danish King Frederik 9th’s visit in 1952) to Igaliku.
 Igaliku is one of the most beautiful villages in Greenland!
 The colourful houses are situated on lush grassland next to a milky-blue fjord.
 On the other side of the fjord the landmark Illerfissalik (Burfjeld) Mountain towers over a rough and desolate landscape.